Most Dangerous States for Drunk Driving (Ranked)

 Although it’s the smallest state in America, Rhode Island is still making a big impact when it comes to deadly drunk driving in our country.

-Little Rhody might be making a good amount of DUI arrests, which equaled over 10 percent of the total arrests in 2016, but the arrests themselves aren’t going to do any good without laws to back them up.
+Little Rhody might be making a good amount of DUI arrests, which equaled over 10% of the total arrests in 2016, but the arrests themselves aren’t going to do any good without laws to back them up.

 The State Supreme Court has made sobriety checkpoints illegal in Rhode Island, there aren’t license revocation laws, child endangerment isn’t a felony, and the lookback period is only five years.